 Before renting any aircraft, a member must be current on the type of aircraft and for the type of flying they will be conducting.
 Currency status on one type of aircraft (example PA38) does not constitute currency on another type of aircraft (example C172).
-All currency check rides must be conducted by a Windsor Flying Club flight instructor.
+All currency check rides must be conducted by a Windsor Flying Club authorized individual(s).
+The position of authorized individual(s) is to be determined by the Windsor Flying Club Board of Directors.
 The rides must be notated in the member's logbook and signed by the instructor.
 All check rides will include a review of applicable emergency procedures.